ProseMirror/website/pages/examples/markdown/index.md

 And then implement the same interface for a Markdown-enabled ProseMirror instance.
-The in- and output of this interface is still Markdown text, which it internall converts to a ProseMirror document.
+The in- and output of this interface is still Markdown text, which it internally converts to a ProseMirror document.

 PART(ProseMirrorView)